Writer and Director Nancy Meyers calls It’s Complicated “The Santa Barbara movie we filmed in New York.”

-Meryl Streep’s Fabulous Kitchen in the Movie:
+Meryl Streep’s Kitchen in “It’s Complicated”

 Steve Martin plays a nice guy who’s courting her, unaware that her ex (Alec Baldwin) is trying to win her back.

 In that movie, Rosalind Russell is all set to marry nice-guy Ralph Bellamy when her ex, played by Cary Grant, decides he wants her back.
 Poor Ralph doesn’t stand a chance.

 It’s going to be HUGE.
-And I’ll admit I still don’t entirely understand why she even needs a new kitchen, when the one she has is already so lovely, and she’s living alone.
+And I’ll admit I still don’t entirely understand why she even needs a new kitchen, when the one she has is already so lovely.

 I just hope there’s a sequel so we can see how it all turns out!

-Jane Adler’s Bakery:
+Jane Adler’s Bakery